-Ben earned his BA in Psychology from Sacred Heart University and his Master’s in IT as well.
-He is an IT professional for small and medium sized businesses all over Connecticut for 10 years.
-He has been at ECDS for 3 years.
+Ben has earned his BA in Psychology from Sacred Heart University and his Master’s in IT as well.
+He is an IT professional for small to medium sized businesses all over Connecticut starting in 2001.
+He has been at ECDS since 2012.

 Meagan Clark was born in Cape Town, South Africa, and immigrated to the United States at 24.
 She attended the University of the Western Cape, and took her Bachelors Degree in Education before moving to the US.
 She earned her Masters in Elementary Education at Mercy College, in Dobbs Ferry, NY.
 This is her 10th year at ECDS.

 In 1969, Patrick Cosgrove came to America after his first teaching job in Scotland.
 He has been ornamenting private school faculties around the world ever since—in Bahrain, Kenya, Iran, Germany and Britain.
 With a Licentiate in ESL, a performance background in classical piano, a BA cum laude from Columbia University in English and Writing and a post-graduate Fellowship thereafter, he brings passion to both his teaching and his students.